ozgraslan/CENG519-Project/README.md

 non-trivial computation with homomorphic encryption is the division.
 There are works [Cheon et al.](https://link.springer.com/chapter/10.1007/978-3-319-70694-8_15) that introduce approximation of inverse function.
 However, using a these approximations with the other computations makes the overall architecture complex.

-The second algorithm important for the implementation is efficient matrix multiplications with homomorphic encryption from Jiang et al.
+The second algorithm important for the implementation is efficient matrix multiplications with homomorphic encryption ([Jiang et al.](https://dl.acm.org/doi/10.1145/3243734.3243837)).
+They use the idea of computing linear transformations with permutation matrices.
+The diagonal vector of permutation matrices can be computed and stored as plain-text beforehand and can be used with vector multiplication, addition and shifting to compute matrix multiplication.
+There are four main permutation matrices, two of which are for column and row shifts.
+The other two called sigma and tau permutes the matrices such that when the permuted matrices summed the matrix multiplication is obtained.
+For more detailed explanation please see the related paper.
 Matrix multiplications are used for computing the upper and lower triangular matrices.
 The reasons are discussed in the next section.

 # Main Contributions
+The main contribution of this work is secure implementation of Kirchhoff’s Matrix Three Theorem using Microsoft SEAL.
+The implementation can be viewed in three components.
+For detailed algorithm perspective, please see [Appendix](#Appendix).

 ## Client-Server Architecture